Top of the page

-Polymyalgia rheumatica causes pain and swelling in joints and muscles, mainly in the hips, neck, and shoulders.
-Pain and swelling may be worse in the morning.
-This condition can occur quickly and often lasts for a year or two.
-Your doctor will treat you with medicine to reduce swelling.
+Polymyalgia rheumatica is an inflammatory condition that causes pain and stiffness in muscles, mainly in the hips, neck, and shoulders.
+Pain and stiffness are usually worse in the morning.
+Your doctor will treat you with medicine to reduce the inflammation, which helps your symptoms.
 Your symptoms should get much better in 1 to 3 days and go away in 2 to 4 weeks.
-Still, you may need to take medicine to prevent it from coming back.
-You may be on the medicine for 1 to 2 years or longer.
+Treatment is usually needed for about a year.

-Some people who have this also get giant cell arteritis (temporal arteritis), which causes swelling of some blood vessels in the head.
+Some people who have this also get giant cell arteritis (temporal arteritis).
+This causes swelling of some blood vessels in the head.
 Tell your doctor if you have any headaches, jaw pain, or tightness or tenderness along the temple or scalp.
 This condition can cause blindness if it is not treated.
 Tell your doctor if you have problems with your vision, including blurring or seeing double.

 For more information on polymyalgia rheumatica, visit Alberta Rheumatology – Polymyalgia Rheumatica.